Beliavsky/Fortran-code-on-GitHub/README.md

 [Xoptfoil](https://github.com/montagdude/Xoptfoil): airfoil optimization code using the [Xfoil](https://web.mit.edu/drela/Public/web/xfoil/) aerodynamics engine, by montagdude and Geoff Sokoll

+[Xoptfoil2](https://github.com/jxjo/Xoptfoil2): optimizes an airfoil based on its aerodynamic characteristics, by Jochen Guenzel.
+It follows an approach to airfoil design that could be called 'design by polars' - in contrast to the classic design methods such as 'inverse design' or 'direct design'.

 [WABBIT](https://github.com/adaptive-cfd/WABBIT): Wavelet Adaptive Block-Based solver for Interactions with Turbulence, from adaptive-cfd

 ## Cryptography